pachterlab/LP_2021/index.md

 ```

 where `ref` refers to a release.
 Release history of `museumst` can be seen [here](https://github.com/pachterlab/museumst/releases).
 Documentation of `museumst` can be seen [here](https://pachterlab.github.io/museumst/).

+[^1]: Caveat: definition of "institution" is more complicated.
+While it usually means a university or company, whether named institutions, schools, and hospitals affiliated with a university count as institutions distinct from that university is somewhat inconsistent within this database.
+Usually those are considered separate institutions if they reside in a different city from the rest of the university or are sometimes listed independently from the university.
+However, what counts as a city is also somewhat complicated as different countries have different administrative structures.